Hypercubers/hypercubing.xyz/docs/notation.md

 - `{2-3}UO'` means to hold <kbd>2</kbd> and <kbd>3</kbd> while doing a UO' move.
 - `{2-4}IF` means to hold <kbd>2</kbd>, <kbd>3</kbd>, and <kbd>4</kbd>

+### Commutators

+Many algorithms are constructed using commutators and conjugates, so there is a compact notation for them using square brackets.
+See [Commutators - Notation](/techniques/commutators#notation).

 ## Algorithms

 A shorter notation was developed to write specific algorithms, such as RKT cancels.
 All letters besides `I` and `O` correspond to their -O variants. `R U R' U'` would mean `RO UO RO' UO'`.
 For the wide O cell flips, they are notated with 3D rotations, such as `{1-2}Oxz2`.
 Using 3D rotations in this way is totally arbitrary, and its only purpose is for execution.

 ## Rotations